frahlg/zap_hass/REPOSITORY_STRUCTURE.md

-# P1 Reader Home Assistant Custom Component - Repository Structure
+# Sourceful Energy Zap Home Assistant Custom Component - Repository Structure

 This document provides an overview of the complete repository structure and how to get started.